Larabia/Going-to-Bed/README.md

 * Some animals need their pajamas to have buttons so that they can put them on.
 * The status of the buttons should be (“buttoned” or “unbuttoned”).
 * For testing create an instance of buttoned pajamas for "moose".

+### Extra! 📋

+For additional practice:

+* A class of pajamas that has a hat
+* Performing validation on setFit to only allow “tight”, “fine”, and “loose”
+* Setter and getter methods for the owner and color properties